-But you didn’t know what kind of disease your were suffering from?
+But you didn’t know what kind of disease you were suffering from?

 No, there were no prior experiences in my family.
-Even though I had an aunt who was head nurse at a Danish hospital and whom I visited numerous times during my childhood nobody got even close to the right diagnosis.
+Even though I had an aunt who was a head nurse at a Danish hospital and whom I visited numerous times during my childhood nobody got even close to the right diagnosis.
 However, when I was 20 it came closer.
-At a time where I felt that a major attack was approaching I went to the emergency department at Frederiksberg Hospital in Copenhagen.
+At a time where I felt that a major attack was approaching, I went to the emergency department at Frederiksberg Hospital in Copenhagen.
 I was told that it was probably just chest pain of some sort and that I should go home.
 I refused and they told me that I could go and see the ear, nose and throat department but there wasn’t a great deal of help there either.
-In the end I was referred to a private ward where I could stay while they sort of hoped that things would clear up by themselves.
-At a certain point the pain got so severe that I collapsed on the floor.
+In the end, I was referred to a private ward where I could stay while they sort of hoped that things would clear up by themselves.
+At a certain point, the pain got so severe that I collapsed on the floor.
 Luckily a nurse heard it and she got hold of a young doctor, Jørgen Paulsen, who was practicing opera in a room nearby.
 He rushed in and made an emergency tracheotomy with a pocket knife.
 There is no doubt in my mind that he saved my life – indeed, it was quite remarkable that I survived.

 And he made the right diagnosis?